ndf-zz/metarace-roadmeet/README.md

 ### Slackware

-Install a desktop environment like XFCE.
-Python packages will be installed as required by pip.
+Install a desktop environment (eg XFCE), python packages will be installed as required by pip.

 Note: Slackware does not ship evince with the XFCE